Mona Baker: Criticism

 Baker's actions were sharply criticised by Professor Stephen Greenblatt of Harvard University and the president of the Modern Language Association of America, who called the firings "repellent", "dangerous" and "morally bankrupt".
 Greenblatt described Baker's actions as an "attack on cultural cooperation" which "violates the essential spirit of scholarly freedom and the pursuit of truth".
 British Prime Minister Tony Blair also criticised Baker's actions, and stated that he will "do anything necessary" to stop the academic boycott of Israeli scholars.

 In the British House of Commons, an Early Day Motion (EDM 1590) condemning Baker's actions was passed, stating that Parliament "deplores discrimination against academics of any nationality, as being inconsistent with the principle of academic freedom, regards such discrimination as downright anti-semitic while pretending simply to be opposed to Israeli government policy... and calls upon UMIST to apologise for this disgusting act and to dismiss Professor Baker."

 Judith Butler suggested that Baker had "engaged established anti-semitic stereotypes", though this "does not mean that she is anti-Semitic."
 According to Butler, to claim "that all Jews hold a given view on Israel or are adequately represented by Israel … is to conflate Jews with Israel and, thereby, to commit an anti-semitic reduction of Jewishness."
+Baker responded to Butler at length in the London Review of Books.
+An unedited version of the letter, which circulated widely at the time, is available on Mona Baker's website.

 The National Union of Students (NUS), in addition to condemning academic boycotts as a whole, specifically condemning Baker's sackings of the two Israeli professors as "racist."
 Mandy Telford, president of the NUS, stated that "The National Union of Students stands firmly against all forms of discrimination.
 This is an abuse of academic freedom that can only have a negative impact on students at Umist...We wouldn't support the infringement of [people] being able to study because of where they live and where they are."
 Daniel Rose, the NUS's anti-racism campaign convenor, said: "To exclude people based on their nationality is abhorrent and nothing short of racism, and should be universally condemned."

 In 2002 the European Society for Translation Studies condemned the ousting of Toury and Shlesinger, both members of the Society, arguing that "in their intellectual work they are not representatives of their country but individuals who are known for their research, their desire to develop translation studies and to promote translation and intercultural dialogue."

 Support

-Baker received support from a number of sources, including the Muslim Association of Britain and the Manchester Palestine Solidarity Campaign.
+Baker received support from a number of sources, including Jews for Justice for Palestinians, the Manchester Palestine Solidarity Campaign, the Muslim Association of Britain, and many members of the public who expressed their support through letters and emails.